facelessuser/pymdown-extensions/docs/src/markdown/extensions/progressbar.md

 ## Overview

 ProgressBar is an extension that adds support for progress/status bars.
-It can take percentages or fractions, and it can optionally generate classes for percentages at 20% levels.
+It can take percentages or fractions, and it can optionally generate classes for percentages at specific value levels.
 It also works with Python Markdown's built in `attr_list` extension.

 The basic syntax for progress bars is: `[= <percentage or fraction> "optional single or double quoted title"]`.
 The opening `[` can be followed by one or more `=` characters.
 After the `=` char(s) the percentage is specified as either a fraction or percentage and can optionally be followed by a title surrounded in either double quotes or single quotes.